 Rating Basic Description Detailed Description CLASS 1: Low Danger (L) Fires not easily started Fuels do not ignite readily from small firebrands.
 Fires in open or cured grassland may burn freely a few hours after rain, but wood fires spread slowly by creeping or smoldering and burn in irregular fingers.
 There is little danger of spotting.
-Color Code: Green CLASS 2: Moderate Danger (M) Fires start easily and spread at a moderate rate Fires can start from most accidental causes.
+CLASS 2: Moderate Danger (M) Fires start easily and spread at a moderate rate Fires can start from most accidental causes.
 Fires in open cured grassland will burn briskly and spread rapidly on windy days.
 Woods fires spread slowly to moderately fast.
 The average fire is of moderate intensity, although heavy concentrations of fuel - especially draped fuel may burn hot.
 Short-distance spotting may occur, but is not persistent.
 Fires are not likely to become serious and control is relatively easy.
-Color Code: Blue CLASS 3: High Danger (H) Fires start easily and spread at a rapid rate All fine dead fuels ignite readily and fires start easily from most causes.
+CLASS 3: High Danger (H) Fires start easily and spread at a rapid rate All fine dead fuels ignite readily and fires start easily from most causes.
 Unattended brush and campfires are likely to escape.
 Fires spread rapidly and short-distance spotting is common.
 High intensity burning may develop on slopes or in concentrations of fine fuel.
 Fires may become serious and their control difficult, unless they are hit hard and fast while small.
-Color Code: Yellow control difficult, diffess they are fit hard and fust while small.
 CLASS 4: Very High Danger (VH) Fires start very easily and spread at a very fast rate Fires start easily from all causes and immediately after ignition, spread rapidly and increase quickly in intensity.
 Spot fires are a constant danger.
-Fires burning in light fuels may quickly develop high-intensity characteristics - such as long- distance spotting - and fire whirlwinds, when they burn into heavier fuels.
-Direct attack at the head of such fires is rarely possible after they have been burning more than a few Color Code: Orange minutes.
-CLASS 5: Extreme (E) Fire situation is explosive and can result in extensive property damage Fires under extreme conditions start quickly, spread furiously and burn intensely.
+Fires burning in light fuels may quickly develop high-intensity characteristics - such as long-distance spotting - and fire whirlwinds, when they burn into heavier fuels.
+Direct attack at the head of such fires is rarely possible after they have been burning more than a few minutes.
+CLASS 5: Extreme (E) Color Code: Red Fire situation is explosive and can result in extensive property damage Fires under extreme conditions start quickly, spread furiously and burn intensely.
 All fires are potentially serious.
 Development into high-intensity burning will usually be faster and occur from smaller fires than in the Very High Danger class (4).
 Direct attack is rarely possible and may be dangerous, except immediately after ignition.
 Fires that develop headway in heavy slash or in conifer stands may be unmanageable while the extreme burning condition lasts.
-Under these conditions, the only effective and safe control action is on the flanks, until the weather changes or the fuel Color Code: Red supply lessens.
+Under these conditions, the only effective and safe control action is on the flanks, until the weather changes or the fuel supply lessens.
+Color Code.
+Red варрі повоно.